 To replace the missing drawer with a shelf, I marked where the shelf should rest before removing the drawer guide.
 I cut two scrap boards to make the shelf and added cleats to hold the shelf.
 Then I had to deal with the dead space that is now visible.
 I cut two pieces of thin plywood to hide the area and popped them in with my nail gun.

-I always start painting my projects from the underneath side because generally when someone loads their new furniture piece in their vehicle, they need to lift it up and lay it down.
+You probably know I always start painting my projects from the underneath side because generally when someone loads their new furniture piece in their vehicle, they need to lift it up and lay it down.
 I took the easy way out and used my Homeright Finish Max to get the best finish.

-I love how it’s turning out!!!
+Don't you love how it's going?

 While I was doing the final coats there were a lot of buds and such falling from the trees, so I used my new Homeright Spray Shelter to keep the top smoother and free of debris.

 I think it was a no-brainer to make the top of the desk a chalkboard.
-I prefer to spray chalkboard paint with my Finish Max.
+Generally, I prefer to spray chalkboard paint with my Finish Max.
 I couldn’t spray on this day because I’m dog sitting Lulu Mae’s brother Charlie.
 It was his first day here so I needed to be close by to keep an eye on the rascals.
 I used a cheap chip brush which is generally okay, but this surface was too large for that.
 You can see how wonderful the chalkboard paint looks when it’s Finish Max sprayed in my post Finish Max Chalkboard Paint.

 Plan B. I sanded down the top with my orbital sander and chose to use a roller for the next 2 coats.